Today In History logo TIH

 Warwick didn't come home quietly.
 He landed with Edward at the head of a rebel force and marched straight for London — because London was the war.
 Hold the capital, hold the crown.
 Edward was eighteen.
 Warwick was the power behind him, the man they'd soon call "the Kingmaker."
 But that nickname cuts both ways.
 A maker can unmake.
 Within a decade, Warwick switched sides entirely, abandoned Edward, and died fighting against him at Barnet.
 He built a king.
 Then couldn't live under one.

-Spanish regulars, free Black militia members, and allied Indigenous warriors overran a British garrison occupying Fort Mose near St. Augustine during the War of Jenkins' Ear.
-The counterattack was notable for the free Black soldiers who fought to defend the first legally sanctioned free Black settlement in what would become the United States.
+Spanish regulars, free Black militia members from Fort Mose, and allied Indigenous warriors launched a predawn counterattack on a British garrison occupying Fort Mose near St. Augustine during the War of Jenkins' Ear.
+The battle was notable for the participation of the free Black soldiers who fought to defend the first legally sanctioned free Black settlement in what would become the United States.
+Their military service underscored the complexity of colonial warfare, where racial and political allegiances did not follow the boundaries that later American history would impose.

 Britain didn't win Hong Kong Island in battle.
 They won it at a negotiating table after the First Opium War — a war China lost partly because Britain was protecting its drug trade.
 Qing official Qiying signed away the island "in perpetuity" in 1843, probably believing the British would eventually leave.
 They didn't.
 Not for 156 years.
 And when they finally handed it back in 1997, the handover ceremony lasted exactly one minute past midnight.
 The "perpetuity" had an expiration date all along.